kavia-common/secure-api-gateway-226162-226171/rest_api_backend/README.md

 - Docs: http://localhost:8000/docs (endpoints under /v1.0)
 - Health: GET http://localhost:8000/v1.0/health

+## Run tests

+Tests are implemented with pytest and FastAPI TestClient.
+No real database is required; tests override DB dependencies and use an in-memory user store.

+- From this directory:
+  - make test
+  - or: pytest -q

+Environment:
+- Tests automatically set JWT_SECRET to a deterministic value if not provided.
+- No network access is required.

 ## Verify DB connectivity

 Ensure the database is reachable via `DATABASE_URL` or the db_connection.txt fallback.
 If using preview DB exposed at port 5001, set POSTGRES_PORT=5001 (or DB_FALLBACK_PORT_OVERRIDE=5001) in .env.